ammakwarteng/risk-register/README.md

 If **Likelihood** = 4 and **Impact** = 5, then:
 🎀 **Risk Score** = 4 x 5 = 20 (High Risk)

+---

+🎀 Thank you for checking out this project — **enjoy using it and making it your own!** 🎀